 When our friends at Nous Engineering invited us to join their beer-brewing competition, we decided to make a citrusy IPA using hand-picked local orange peels.
 We called it OM ÖL, using the Swedish word for ale.
 The result wasn’t just delicious, it was very on-brand!
 Yukie made an incredible woodblock for the logo and the label text felt pretty realistic.
 We bottled enough to toast our efforts a while later on our building's rooftop.

-We're so fond of the Rendon Hotel in the Arts District that we had our last holiday party there.
+We're so fond of the Rendon Hotel in the Arts District that we had our holiday party there in 2018.

 Breaking down how our logo works: it's three shapes interacting with each other.
 We worked with Yummy Colours on this rebrand and the design of our website, and with Elliot Robinson on the logo animation.
 Site development is by Bean.